GR36/website/links/_posts/2018-10-23-scientists-say-they've-found-the-driver-of-false-beliefs,-and-it's-not-a-lack-of-intelligence.md

 layout: link
 date: 2018-10-23 13:27
 link: https://www.sciencealert.com/feedback-study-explains-why-false-beliefs-stick
-title: 'Scientists Say They've Found The Driver of False Beliefs, And It's Not a Lack of Intelligence'
+title: Scientists Say They've Found The Driver of False Beliefs, And It's Not a Lack of Intelligence
 tag: link
 ---
 > "If you think you know a lot about something, even though you don't, you're less likely to be curious enough to explore the topic further, and will fail to learn how little you know," says one of the team members behind the new study, Louis Marti from the University of California, Berkeley.